 Unlike the first fake article, this article does NOT have any disclaimer.

-SUMMARY: Nutra Forskolin is a non-existent weight loss supplement which is being marketed using fake articles, stolen testimonial photos and celebrity names.
+SUMMARY: Nutra Forskolin is a non-existent weight loss supplement that is being marketed using fake articles, stolen testimonial photos and celebrity names.

 Final Conclusion: DON’T BUY Nutra Forskolin.
 It’s A SCAM!